 Welcome to the Lupine Shawl Crochet-Along!
-Over the next 7 weeks we will be making the beautiful Lupine Shawl.
+Over the next 7 posts we will be making the beautiful Lupine Shawl.

 I’ve separated the Lupine Shawl into 6 parts so it is easy to follow along and you won’t be so overwhelmed with making it.

 In Part 1 we will go over all the supplies and information you’ll need to make the Lupine for yourself, because this is a project that you’ll want to keep.
 I’ll also give you instructions on how to do your gauge swatch.